armindocachada/gatsby-p5js/README.md

 # Gatsby + p5.js

-I have create this Github repository for an Youtube livestream where I learned about p5.js and Gatsby.
+I have created this Github repository for an Youtube livestream where I learned about p5.js and Gatsby.
 I would recommend you to watch the youtube video in conjuction with this Readme.md file.

 https://www.youtube.com/watch?v=twtg1KFU5Yo